 The Only National Park in the Northeast Feels Like the Edge of the World

-America’s first sunrise from a national park is easily accessible by car (if you have a car reservation), which allures even more people to Acadia—even those who would never dare own a pair of hiking boots.
-Being the only national park in the Northeast, crowds may be inevitable during the peak season, but if you carefully figure out a game plan before visiting (hint: read on), you can make the best use of your time to experience all the hues of this lonely paradise.
+Given that Acadia is the only national park in the Northeast, crowds may be inevitable during the peak season.
+But if you carefully figure out a game plan before visiting (hint: read on), you can make the best use of your time experiencing all the hues of this Atlantic paradise.

 Best time of year to visit Acadia